 Summertime visitors to Boulder have plenty of things to do, whatever your taste.
 The Colorado Shakespeare Festival, the numerous Art Fairs on Pearl Street, or check out a tea factory tour at Celestial Seasonings.
 If you’ve had enough hi-brow activities, you can check out the irreverent and light-hearted historical tour of our town with Banjo Billy, in a custom shack-on-wheels tour bus or the Beer Tour through town with My Handle Bar, on a giant 16-passenger bar bike with several pedaling seats as you cruise through the streets in Boulder with a beer in hand.
 If you want to explore Boulder by bike for an hour or two, rent a BCycle from any kiosk throughout town.

-In winter, snowshoes, skis (downhill and cross-country) are available from numerous shops, and visitors and locals alike enjoy ice skating close by.
-Downhill skiing and cross-country are available at Eldora Ski Resort, just 35 minutes away from The Bradley (don’t forget your discounted pass which you can purchase at the Inn before you go).
+In winter, downhill and cross-country skiing are nearby at Eldora Ski Resort, just 35 minutes from The Bradley (don’t forget your discounted pass which you can purchase at the Inn before you go).
 Sunny days in town are plentiful for outdoor adventures, all winter long.
 Skating, snowshoeing, hiking, biking - Boulderites enjoy the outdoors all year long.

-Boulder is jam-packed with spas, yoga studios, health-food stores, tea spots and coffee shops, book stores and art galleries, and, of course, really fun shopping on Pearl Street, just outside our doors.
+Boulder is also home to many spas, yoga studios, health-food stores, tea spots and coffee shops, book stores and art galleries.
+And, of course, great shopping on Pearl Street, is just steps from our doors.

 Remember, at the end of an adventurous day to come on back for a glass of wine at The Bradley's evening Happy Hour.
 Meet some new friends, enjoy our original artwork, play some backgammon or sit down and try a Liberty puzzle - now it's time to relax.